-A forum for writing on cultural history featuring me, Benjamin Cawthra, associate professor of history and associate director of the Center for Oral and Public History at California State University, Fullerton.
+A forum for writing on cultural history featuring me, Benjamin Cawthra, professor of history and associate director of the Center for Oral and Public History at California State University, Fullerton.
 The blog is named for my book Blue Notes in Black and White: Photography and Jazz and ranges freely across history, music, film, art, photography, and whatever else comes to mind.
 Regular readers will notice that photography, jazz, and Italy are frequent subjects.

 I was born and raised in the Pacific Northwest and studied English and History at Walla Walla College.
 I completed my doctorate in history at Washington University in St. Louis and spent nearly a decade as a public historian at the Missouri History Museum.
 My favorite work was an exhibition called Miles: A Miles Davis Retrospective, the first large-scale museum exhibition on the jazz musician.
 I contributed an essay and several interviews with associates of Davis to an accompanying volume edited by Gerald Early, Miles Davis and American Culture (Missouri Historical Society, 2001).
 Blue Notes in Black and White (2011, University of Chicago) examines magazine, record album, and fine art photography of jazz subjects from swing era of the 1930s to the era of black nationalism in the 1960s.